background pattern

 In February 2024, Gabriela monitored the sites and found average survival for each species: 74% for coyote brush (Baccharis conferta), 63% for snakeroot (Eupatorium glabratum), and 43% for ragwort (Senecio sp.).
 In terms of average growth, the results were: 48.07 cm for coyote brush, 56.03 cm for snakeroot, and 70.06 cm for ragwort.
 Average survival through winter for each of species did not change significantly; however, snakeroot survival did decrease some likely due to this species being more sensitive to winter frost.

-In September 2024, Gabriela repeated measurements and found an average survival of 69% for coyote brush (Baccharis conferta), 61% for snakeroot (Eupatorium glabratum) and 20% for ragwort (Senecio sp.), and average annual growth of 60 cm, 62 cm and 71 cm respectively.
+In September 2024, Gabriela repeated measurements and found an average survival of 69% for coyote brush (Baccharis conferta), 61% for snakeroot (Eupatorium glabratum) and 20% for ragwort (Senecio sp.), and average growth of 60 cm, 62 cm and 71 cm respectively.
 Nurse plants need to reach a minimum of 1 m to be useful, and these current growth measurements indicate that it will take about 4 years for coyote brush and snakeroot, and 6 years for ragwort to reach this height.

 Back to all projects